-Arthrosis: What happens in the hip joint?
+Osteoarthritis: What happens in the hip joint?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-The healthy cartilage and its protective function
+Healthy cartilage and its protective function

-Properties of the healthy cartilage:
+Properties of healthy cartilage:

 • High water content for elasticity and pressure distribution